ndiego/blox-lite/readme.txt

 * Raw Content
 * Static Image

 You might be wondering why there are only two content options… Well this is the lite version of [Blox](https://www.bloxwp.com/?utm_source=blox-lite&utm_medium=plugin&utm_content=readme-links&utm_campaign=Blox_Plugin_Links), which is a premium plugin that will be available for purchase soon.
 Not all of the content options that are available in Blox are included in Blox Lite.
 But don't worry, arguably the two most important ones are!
 With Raw Content you can add anything to your website, whether that be raw HTML, CSS, Javascript, iframes, shortcodes, and even PHP.
-If you are looking to add images, such as a banner image, the Static Image option is fantastic.
+If you are looking to add images, such as a banner image, the Static Image option is the way to go.
 Add a photo directly from your media library, choose the size, add a caption, and more.
 The Static Image option even supports background images.
 This is great for setting up responsive headers or adding a parallax effect.

 = What Blox Lite Doesn’t Do =